-When you wrote them on your ‘clean slate’ in January, you probably felt focused and confident.
-The year is young but it’s already been a challenging one.
+When you wrote them on your ‘clean slate’ last January, you probably felt focused and confident.
+The past year has been a challenging one.
 Have you ticked any goals yet?
 What have you done to take you closer to achieving them?

 You haven’t written any ?
 Never mind.
 Go straight to Tip #2

 2. Set some SMART goals for the rest of the year